 ARTICLE IX: COMMITTEES AND COUNCILS

 Sec. l.
 Origin.
-The Senate shall, from time to time, by a majority vote, and upon the recommendation or with the approval of the Committee on Committees, create new standing committees and councils, discharge, consolidate, or divide others.
-It shall establish Ad Hoc Committees as the need arises and as directed by the provisions of the motions that it adopts.u
+The Senate shall, from time to time, by a majority vote, and upon the recommendation or with the approval of the Executive Committee on Committees, create new standing committees and councils, discharge, consolidate, or divide others.
+It shall establish Ad Hoc Committees or Task Forces as the need arises and as directed by the provisions of the motions that it adopts.u

 Sec.
 2. Responsibility.
 All University committees and councils dealing with academic policy matters, and all standing committees and councils authorized by the Faculty Senate for carrying out its Objects shall be responsible to the Faculty Senate.
 These shall include such standing committees and councils as: